 I walked in, told the desk person my symptoms, and weakly sat down to wait.
 Within 30 seconds, a male nurse came over to me, put me in a wheelchair, wheeled me into the triage room, and put me on a stretcher.
 He checked my vital signs, gave me three baby aspirin to chew and swallow, put me on the EKG monitor and oxygen in rapid succession.
 My blood pressure was high at 160/100 and my oxygen saturation was low at 85%.
 As I breathed the oxygen, I began to feel better.
 The MD came to see me next.
 When he heard that I had sleep apnea and a clotting disorder, he suspected that I was having a heart attack or developing a blood clot in my lungs.
 They began sticking me to try and get an IV in me, but couldn’t because my veins had collapsed.
 The doctor pulled Dee aside and said they might have to send me by helicopter to Flagstaff hospital.
 They brought one more nurse in, and she was finally able to get the IV in.
 They called the ambulance and loaded me in.
 I told Dee to go see the canyon from the rim and take some pictures for me, and then drive to the Flagstaff ER.
 I knew I would be in the ER for many hours, and I didn’t want both of us to miss seeing the canyon.

-The ambulance attendants were very nice guys who told me all about the region as we began our 80 mile journey.
+The ambulance attendants were very nice guys who told me all about the region as we began our 80-mile journey.
 At least I got to see the countryside through the rear window of the ambulance as we traveled.
-I was so grateful that they gave me IV Zofran prevent motion sickness, which I’m prone to, especially riding backwards.
+I was so grateful that they gave me IV Zofran to prevent motion sickness, which I’m prone to, especially when riding backward.
 We arrived after about an hour, and they wheeled me into the very modern huge ER.
 The ER doctor took over and immediately sent me for a CT scan and ran blood work.
 They also put another IV in me using the ultrasound machine.
 We were still at 7000 feet altitude.
-Dee then arrived, and reported she was able to take some nice photos of the canyon.
+Dee then arrived and reported she was able to take some nice photos of the canyon.

 next two nights.
 We quickly climbed into the car and Dee began driving us to Sedona, Arizona which is only at 4300 feet in altitude.
-Initially I was short of breath without the oxygen, but as we winded our way down the curvy road through the beautiful red rocks, I began to breathe more easily.
-By the time we arrived at our hotel in picturesque Sedona, I was so relieved to feel normal again!
-We enjoyed a lovely dinner that night at one of the many restaurants there.
+Initially, I was short of breath without the oxygen, but as we winded our way down the curvy road through the beautiful red rocks, I began to breathe more easily.
+By the time we arrived at our hotel in picturesque Sedona, I was relieved to feel normal again.
+We enjoyed a lovely dinner that night at one of the many restaurants.
 The hot apple pie sure hit the spot.

-How I thank the Lord for the excellent rapid medical care I received at the Grand Canyon clinic, from the ambulance staff, and the staff at the Flagstaff hospital.
-I also thank the Lord for the peace He gave me in the midst of feeling so poorly from the lack of oxygen.
+How I thank the Lord for the excellent rapid medical care I received at the Grand Canyon clinic, for the ambulance staff, and the staff at the Flagstaff hospital.
+I also thank the Lord for the peace He gave me in the midst of feeling awful from the lack of oxygen.

 After I returned home, I did some research on altitude sickness.
 The experts advise sleeping at lower altitudes, going up high during the day, and then returning to the lower altitude.
 In retrospect, I should have acclimated in Sedona for a few days, made a day trip to the rim, and then returned to Sedona at night.
 But I will always have trouble with altitude because of my sleep apnea.